Baltimore police commissioner admits he failed to file taxes in wake of federal charges

 The Baltimore Sun reported that DeSousa earns approximately $210,000 per year as police commissioner.

-DeSousa became Baltimore's police commissioner in January when Mayor Catherine Pugh fired Commissioner Kevin Davis after 2 1/2 years as top cop, saying a change in leadership was needed to oversee crime reduction strategies in the Mid-Atlantic city with an eye-popping violent crime rate.
+DeSousa was confirmed as Baltimore's police commissioner in February when Mayor Catherine Pugh fired Commissioner Kevin Davis after 2 1/2 years as top cop, saying a change in leadership was needed to oversee crime reduction strategies in the Mid-Atlantic city with an eye-popping violent crime rate.

 FLASHBACK: BALTIMORE MAYOR FIRES POLICE COMMISSIONER AFTER NEAR-RECORD YEAR FOR MURDERS